10 Tips For First Year Computer Science Engineering Students

 - You can use sites such as LinkedIn (site for jobs/kind of Facebook) and Quora to be aware of these programs or you can ask your seniors and professor about these programs.

 9. Priority Should Not be Given To Certificates

-Many first-year students stay in myth that certifications is important, and they try to earn more certificates.
+Many first-year students stay in the myth that certifications are important, and they try to earn more certificates.

 If you are getting a certificate for any course or competition you’ve applied for then it is good but you shouldn’t be taking part in some competition or webinar just for sake of certification.
 You should be taking part in it to get some experience, to learn new things or to get better.